Natural Disasters And Relocation

 4. Keep Bug Out Bags / Get Home Bags Packed And Ready

 Have a 72 hour emergency pack ready — called a Get Home Bag — for each person and communicate plans for an evacuation.
-Though a 72 hour survival kit is often called a Get Home Bag, obviously your goals for evacuation may be to get far away from home.
+Though a 72 hour survival kit (see our list of the best 72 hour survival kits) is often called a Get Home Bag, obviously your goals for evacuation may be to get far away from home.
 Regardless, a 72 hour survival kit on your back will be lightweight and enable you to travel several miles on foot if a vehicle isn’t an option.
 If it’s clear that your home isn’t going to make it, then you’re going to want to grab your bug out bag instead (packed with several days of essential gear and supplies).

 Have a plan for all emergencies: where to meet, what to do, what to take.